-Maxplay-photographer/ShutterstockThe "sunshine vitamin"—vitamin D, that is—has been shown to fight to disease, improve bone health, and ward off depression.
+Anyone wondering how to live longer needs to hear the benefits of vitamin D, “the “sunshine vitamin.”
+It has been shown to fight disease, improve bone health, and ward off depression.
 One study even found it to extend lifespan (of a worm, but still) by 33 percent.
-But because vitamin D comes from the sun, and our modern lives don't let us spend much time outside, we might not be getting enough.
+But because vitamin D comes from the sun, and our modern lives don’t let us spend much time outside, we might not be getting enough.
 Concerns over skin cancer are well-founded, and sunblock is generally a good idea.
-But, "getting 15 to 30 minutes of sun exposure a day should be adequate for vitamin D production," says Jyotir Jani, MD, a primary care physician with Piedmont Healthcare.
-"Of course, that is not through sunbathing but by being outside with normal clothing."
-Here are more weird ways the sun affects your body.
+But, “getting 15 to 30 minutes of sun exposure a day should be adequate for vitamin D production,” says Jyotir Jani, MD, a primary care physician with Piedmont Healthcare.
+“Of course, that is not through sunbathing but by being outside with normal clothing.”

 Spice it up

 Certain spices have been touted for their health benefits.
 “Tumeric has incredible anti-inflammatory properties, which may fight against joint pain and promote a healthier heart,” Palinski-Wade says.
 “Inflammation can accelerate the aging process, so anything that reduces inflammation may help to slow it.”
 Research has found that an antioxidant in tumeric might extend lifespan (in flies, at least), although a recent review questioned some of its benefits.
 In any case, cooking with the spice may be a healthier alternative to salt or sugar.
 Another healthy substitute is cinnamon.
 “Cinnamon may improve insulin sensitivity in the body, helping to reduce the risk of type 2 diabetes,” Palinski-Wade says.
 “Regular consumption may also lower LDL cholesterol levels.”